 Overview

-Sarcoidosis is a disease characterized by the growth of tiny collections of inflammatory cells (granulomas) in any part of your body — most commonly the lungs and lymph nodes.
-But it can also affect the eyes, skin, heart and other organs.
+Sarcoidosis is a condition that causes tiny collections of immune system cells in any part of the body.
+These tiny collections form red, swollen lumps called granulomas.
+Granulomas most commonly occur in the lungs and the lymph nodes of the chest.
+They also can occur in the eyes, skin, heart and other organs.

-There is no cure for sarcoidosis, but most people do very well with no treatment or only modest treatment.
-In some cases, sarcoidosis goes away on its own.
-However, sarcoidosis may last for years and may cause organ damage.
+There is no cure for sarcoidosis, but most people do not need treatment.
+Sarcoidosis may go away on its own.
+Other people need treatment to lessen their body's immune system response.
+Sometimes sarcoidosis can last for years and may cause organ damage.

 Symptoms

-Signs and symptoms of sarcoidosis vary depending on which organs are affected.
-Sarcoidosis sometimes develops gradually and produces symptoms that last for years.
+Symptoms of sarcoidosis vary, depending on which organs are affected and how badly they're affected.
+Sarcoidosis sometimes develops slowly over time and causes symptoms that last for years.
 Other times, symptoms appear suddenly and then disappear just as quickly.
-Many people with sarcoidosis have no symptoms, so the disease may be discovered only when a chest X-ray is done for another reason.
+Many people with sarcoidosis have no symptoms, so the condition is found only when a chest X-ray is done for another reason.

 General symptoms